adalca/patchlib/readme.md

 A library for working with N-D patches, currently very much in development.
 Please do a recursive pull, as the git has git submodules [mgt](https://github.com/adalca/mgt) and [mvit](https://github.com/adalca/mivt).

+## Contributors
+Adrian Dalca
+Katie Bouman

+## Contact
-Please let us know of any questions/suggestions at adalca@csail.mit.edu
+Please let us know of any questions/suggestions: {adalca,klbouman}@csail.mit.edu

 Main Functions
 --------------